Student taking the blood pressure of a mature person

 Admissions

-We have rolling admissions meaning you can apply and be accepted at any time.
-When you are ready to apply, please first review the application instructions.
-Then submit the following:
+We have rolling admissions, meaning you can apply and be accepted anytime.
+The admission evaluation process begins once we’ve received all of your application materials.
+Before you apply, please review the application instructions.
+When you’re ready to apply, please submit the following:

 • Official academic transcripts from all institutions attended